google/fhir-data-pipes/pipelines/README.md

 -   `fhirSinkPath` - A base URL to a target FHIR server, or the relative path of a GCP FHIR store, e.g. `http://localhost:8098/fhir` for a FHIR server or `projects/PROJECT/locations/LOCATION/datasets/DATASET/fhirStores/FHIR-STORE-NAME` for a GCP FHIR store.
+If you don't need to push to a sink FHIR server, you can leave this flag empty which is the default.
 -   `sinkUserName` - The HTTP Basic Auth username to access the FHIR sink.
 Not used for GCP FHIR stores.
 -   `sinkPassword` - The HTTP Basic Auth password to access the FHIR sink.
 Not used for GCP FHIR stores.
 -   `outputParquetPath` - The file path to write Parquet files to, e.g., `./tmp/parquet/`.
+If you don't need to write to Parquet, you can leave this flag empty which is the default.

 ## Batch mode